 Our Watershed Watch program is something unique to MVCA which addresses the vast area of cottage lake country we have and how the lakes change over the seasons and year to year.
 Another local program that MVCA is just starting up is called City Stream Watch, where staff take volunteers out on streams within the City of Ottawa to assess the stream’s health and identify areas to target with stewardship activities.

-There are a number of other programs that we conduct in partnership with provincial agencies such as the Ministry of Natural Resources (MNR), the Ministry of the Environment (MOE) and The Ontario Federation of Anglers and Hunters (OFAH).
+There are a number of other programs that we conduct in partnership with provincial agencies such as the Ministry of Natural Resources and Forestry (MNRF), the Ministry of the Environment and Climate Change (MOECC) and The Ontario Federation of Anglers and Hunters (OFAH).
 The data we collect is shared with these agencies so they can assess and track the health of our waterways on a much larger scale.

 - Ontario Benthic Biomonitoring Network (OBBN), samples the aquatic insect populations in small wadable streams.
 Benthic organisms cannot swim away like a fish can so they are considered good indicators of local water and habitat conditions.